redhug1/test_with_mock/README.md

 ## Overview
 The code demonstrates testing a `production` function called `shutdown()` and then 'replacing' it with a `mock'd` version to simulate some tests that can happen in production.

+The code has been adjusted from the original with numerous `Printf's` to clearly show which version of `shutdown()` is being used.

 ## Executing test
 In whichever version folder of the code you choose, open both files in VSCODE and in the `mongo_test.go` file scroll down to: